leaysgur/slides/docs/vuefes_jp-2025/index.md

 - Less to do, but not gone
   - Easy, quick tasks will disappear
   - Easy but tedious work will disappear
-- But still much AI can't do(yet!)
+- But still much AI can't do (yet)
   - Things requiring human final check

-On the flip side, AI lets you explore new domains!
+- On the flip side, AI lets you explore new domains!

 Just be careful for AI slop... 🤖

 ---